Abdul Jabar Sabet: Life and career

 Sabet was an ethnic Pashtun.
 He was a long time aide to former Afghan Prime Minister Gulbuddin Hekmatyar.
 After leaving Afghanistan, he worked in the U.S. for Voice of America.

 After living in Montreal, Sabet returned to Afghanistan to work for a human rights organization, before being appointed special adviser at the Interior Ministry.
 He was promoted to Attorney General in May 2006.
-Sources close to the President Hamid Karzai say that Sabet was promoted with U.S. support in exchange for giving positive comments about the Guantanamo Bay detention facility.
+Sources close to President Hamid Karzai say that Sabet was promoted with U.S. support in exchange for giving positive comments about the Guantanamo Bay detention facility.

 He has however been critical of the Guantanamo release policy.

 A series of articles on former Guantanamo captives, published by the McClatchy News Service, quoted Sabet commenting that the release of Guantanamo captives seemed to be divorced from the captives' role in the Taliban, and to be focussed largely on whether the captives complied with the camp rules.

 In April 2007, Sabet launched a violent raid on Tolo TV (the country's largest private TV chain) for what he thought was a "distorted" report on his comments regarding the country's judicial system.
 Seven journalists from the TV station were taken to his office by force without warrants and severely beaten.

 Accusation of corruption and breaking the law

 On 17 April 2006, Sabet launched a raid on the country's most popular TV Channel Tolo TV.
-The raid ended with detention and questioning of Tolo TV staff and journalists for broadcasting a news clip about Sabet.
-The raid was fiercely protested and announced as illegal by the law-makers, the UN office UNAMA and independent journalists.
+The raid ended with the detention and questioning of Tolo TV staff and journalists for broadcasting a news clip about Sabet.
+The raid was fiercely protested and announced as illegal by the lawmakers, the UN office UNAMA and independent journalists.